 The thing to realize about gaslighting is that it’s a package deal.

 In other words, it doesn’t always manifest in one particular way.
-It involves all kinds of toxic behaviour such as blaming, guilt tripping, any blackmailing any type of abusive or violent behaviour, and manipulating you.
+It involves all kinds of toxic behaviour such as blaming, guilt tripping, any blackmailing, deliberately being vague as well as any type of abusive, manipulative or violent behaviour.

 A gaslighter will try to keep you chained to them and their (often changing) narrative through a twisted form of “fake” attachment.